syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Hyperlinks.md

 HyperlinkClickedEventArgs</td></tr>
 </table>

-N> In version 19.3.0.43, The API names HyperLinkClicked and HyperLinkMouseOver is renamed to HyperlinkClicked and HyperlinkMouseOver and the HyperLinkClickedEventArgs is renamed to HyperlinkClickedEventArgs.
+N> In version 19.3.0.43, You can use HyperlinkClicked and HyperlinkMouseOver API's and the HyperLinkClickedEventArgs is renamed to HyperlinkClickedEventArgs.

 ## How to disable hyperlink navigation in PDF viewer control